Search warrant delay for Madalina parents could help police

 “This certainly could be part of their investigation.
 (They could be saying) ‘Hey, we’re not going to return it to the clerk’s office because we don’t want to get it out to the public,'” Jetton said.

-When it comes to the search warrant, Cornelius Police said in a statement, “Any unreturned documents are still being processed by law enforcement and will be returned upon completion.
+When it comes to the search warrant, a Town of Cornelius spokesperson said in a statement, “Any unreturned documents are still being processed by law enforcement and will be returned upon completion.
 CPD is taking all measure to ensure a thorough investigation, including practice of the utmost diligence.”

 Jetton believes that while the delay in releasing the search warrant may indicate that law enforcement found evidence within the home, it is more likely that police do not want to hinder the investigation by releasing the details of their search.